To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Kuflink’s 4thWay PLUS Rating:

 Lender losses: Lenders have not lost money.
-A very small number of loans have lost approximately 10% or less, but Kuflink has taken on those losses for itself.
+A very small number of loans have lost some money, but Kuflink has taken on those losses for itself.

 Most similar to: As with BLEND Network, CapitalRise, CrowdProperty, Invest & Fund and Somo – which all offer bridging and development only – you can choose your own loans.
 But, as with BLEND Network, CapitalRise, CrowdProperty and Loanpad, you can also spread your money across more than one bridging and development loan automatically.
-It's also similar to HNW Lending in that Kuflink takes a first loss of 5% when you use one of its auto-lend accounts.
+It's also similar to HNW Lending in that Kuflink takes a first loss of up to 5% when you use its self-select account.
 As with all the mentioned competitors, there's no reserve fund.

 Average rents: Not applicable.